harrisonjeffs/Tic-Tac-Endeavour/README.md

 # Tic Tac Endeavour
 A simple tic tac toe game with a twist

 Written in everyone's favourite language, Java

-Bear in mind this game is not finished and most likely never will be.
-Nevertheless, it stands to serve a insight into my skills as a budding Java developer
+--Status--

+The game functions as a standard Tic-Tac-Toe game.
+Get three in a row to win.
+Painfully simple.

 --How To Play--